EESSI/cvmfs-server-scraper/README.md

 #### Returns

-A list of repository objects, empty if no repositores are scraped on the server.
+A list of repository objects, sorted by name.
+Empty if no repositores are scraped on the server.

 ### Ignored repositories